hamzaterzi/aws-terraform-x2go-docker-lab/README.md

 # AWS Terraform Multi-User Remote Desktop & Docker Lab

+This project demonstrates how to provision and configure a fully automated multi-user Linux remote desktop environment on AWS using Terraform, Docker, and X2Go.

+The entire infrastructure is deployed using Terraform (Infrastructure as Code), and the EC2 instance is automatically configured using a user-data Bash script.
+Docker is installed automatically and a Dockerized Node.js web application is deployed on instance startup.

+## Architecture Overview

+- AWS EC2 (Ubuntu)
+- Terraform (Infrastructure as Code)
+- XFCE Desktop Environment
+- X2Go Remote Desktop (Multi-user access)
+- Docker & Docker Compose
+- Node.js Web Application (Dockerized)
+- User-data script for automatic provisioning# AWS Terraform Multi-User Remote Desktop & Docker Lab

 This project demonstrates how to provision a fully automated multi-user Linux remote desktop environment on AWS using Terraform, Docker, and X2Go.

 ## Project Architecture